Overview: The Club Log Gateway

 Expedition operators and teams often use advanced logging tools, notably Win-Test, N1MM and DXLog.
-It will also work any tools that faithfully implement the same protocols (for example, RumLog by DL2RUM works correctly, as it implements the N1MM protocol).
+It will also work any tools that faithfully and accurately implement the same protocols.
+For example, RumLog and WSJT-X work, as they implement the N1MM protocol correctly.

 These are networked, multi-operator tools.
 When multiple logging computers are in use, every QSO is mirrored immediately to the other computers on the network, and all of the operators can see everything in real-time.
 These tools are also favoured by single operators because of their refined features and efficient, contest-style logging interfaces.